-Presented by Deloitte Tax LLP in collaboration with the Tax Section of the Florida Bar, on February 7–9, 2018 at Disney’s Grand Floridian Resort & Spa, Lake Buena Vista, Florida.
+Presented by Deloitte Tax LLP in collaboration with the Tax Section of the Florida Bar, the Symposium was held on January 29–31, 2020 at Disney’s Grand Floridian Resort & Spa, Lake Buena Vista, Florida.

 Mastering the art (and articulation) of state tax: Distilling the complex